tower1ight/World/0.Sessions and Planning/C.04/Session/C.04.12.md

 # Impressions
    - pretty good, investigation went smoothly,
    - the myth did not get as much attention as i thought it would
+	   - didnt say they were entering a dream
+   - Quick thinking putting in your pursuers bravo
 # Things to Prep
 - PC retainer rules
+- rules for restrqaining'
+- exhastion rules for not sleeping durring travel